 * All payments must be made at the time of relinquishment.

-** The RISPCA reserves the right to modify these donations at our discretion.
+** The Rhode Island SPCA reserves the right to modify these donations at our discretion.

 Our Intake Process

 1. Call ahead to confirm that there is space available for your pet.
-We do not euthanize animals for space.
-Therefore our intake rate generally matches our adoption rate.
-You must have confirmation that we have an available space.
+Please note that wee do not euthanize animals for space.

-3. Briefly, leave your pet outside (in your car or with a friend) and notify staff that you have arrived.
+4. When you arrive, please leave your pet outside (in your car or with a friend) and notify staff that you have arrived.
 Please do NOT leave an animal in a hot car.
-If you are relinquishing a dog, you will be directed to bring him to the kennel area by walking down to the end of the building and meeting a staff person at the “garage” door.
+If you are relinquishing a dog, you will be directed to bring him to the kennel area by walking down to the end of the building and meeting a staff person at the garage door.
 Cats and small animals may come into the lobby area in a pet carrier.

 You will need: